melange-community/melange-json/README.md

 #### Encoders

 Encoders work exactly the same way, just in reverse. `'a encoder` is just an alias for `'a -> Js.Json.t`, and this also transfers to composition: `'a encoder -> 'a array encoder` expands to `('a -> Js.Json.t) -> 'a array -> Js.Json.t`.

-## PPX
+## PPX for Melange

 A [ppx deriver
 plugin](https://ocaml.org/docs/metaprogramming#attributes-and-derivers) is
-provided to automatically convert OCaml values to and from JSON.
+provided to automatically convert Melange values to and from JSON.

 ### Installation